Body of Knowledge for Certified Executive Compensation Professionals

 • Understand tax and accounting principles for executive compensation.

-• Make effective and succinct presentations on executive compensation proposals and trends.
+• Create and deliver effective and succinct presentations on executive compensation proposals and trends.

 Administer Executive Compensation Programs